-a) The ACD receives the money from a client in relation to the ACD's obligation to issue Shares in the fund in accordance with COLL; or b) The money is held in the course of redeeming Shares, where the proceeds are paid to the client within the timeframe specified in COLL.
+- (a) the ACD receives the money from a client in relation to the ACD's obligation to issue Shares in the fund in accordance with COLL; or - (i) the money is held in the course of redeeming Shares, where the proceeds are paid to the client within the timeframe specified in COLL.

-Where money is received in either of the circumstances set out in a) or b) above, the ACD must cease to operate the exemption if, by close of business on the Business Day following receipt of the money, it has not paid it over to the Depositary or the client or, if direct issues and cancellations of Shares by the Company are permitted, to the Company, as applicable.
+Where money is received in either of the circumstances set out in (a) or (b) above, the ACD must cease to operate the exemption if, by close of business on the Business Day following receipt of the money, it has not paid it over to the Depositary or the client or, if direct issues and cancellations of Shares by the Company are permitted, to the Company, as applicable.